kristin-kronstain-brown/samples/get-to-know.md

-# Get to know Kristin
+# Get to know Kristin Brown

 Here are some common professional ice breaker questions to get to know Kristin a little better.